Kernix13/beginner-git-commands/README.md

 ```
 git config --global user.name "any user name"
 git config --global user.email "someone@someone.com"
-or is it this:
-git config --global user.email <email id>
 ```

 The git config command is used initially to configure the user.name and user.email.
 This specifies what email id and username will be used from a local repository.
 When git config is used with --global flag, it writes the settings to all repositories on the computer.